MicrosoftDocs/win32/desktop-src/SetupApi/gathering-setup-information-from-the-user.md

 ---
-Description: 'It is highly recommended that your setup application include a user interface that acquires any necessary information from the user.' ms.assetid: '410143a4-9357-43d6-bdb3-c2a4549fe644'
+Description: It is highly recommended that your setup application include a user interface that acquires any necessary information from the user. ms.assetid: 410143a4-9357-43d6-bdb3-c2a4549fe644
-title: Gathering Setup Information from the User
+title: Gathering Setup Information from the User ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Gathering Setup Information from the User